-Located in Canyamelar-Cabanyal, the maritime neighbourhood of Valencia, La Sastrería is divided into three main sections: a bar, restaurant and fish market.
+Located in Canyamelar-Cabanyal, the maritime neighbourhood of Valencia, La Sastrería is divided into three main sections: a bar, restaurant and a fish market.
 Masquespacio’s boundary-pushing design responses for the bar and restaurant – somewhat of a signature for the firm – are differentiated by the deft use of wall and floor tiles.
-A frenzy of custom-made patterned tiles dominate the bar zone while the dining room is awash with handmade clay and ceramic tiles in ocean-inspired tones.
+A frenzy of custom-made tiles laid in all sorts of captivating patterns dominate the bar zone while the dining room is awash with handsome clay and ceramic tiles in ocean-inspired tones.

 In the bar, almost every surface confidently displays a patchwork of high-octane patterns produced with tiles that reinterpret the similarly energetic facades of the neighbouring buildings.
-“Special attention has been given to the bar that looks like a facade on its own,” says the designers.
-“In the middle, the attention is centred on the selection of spirits that will be used for the cocktails, being the speciality from Cristóbal and La Sastrería.”
+“Special attention has been given to the bar that looks like a facade on its own,” says Ana and Christophe.
+“In the middle, the attention is centred on the selection of spirits that will be used for cocktails – the speciality of Cristóbal and La Sastrería.”

 While the bar outwardly references the architectural characteristics of the surrounding neighbourhood, look a little further and, more subtly, the design also considers the way the locals live and the social interactions that sculpt the charm of the region.
-“We tried to recreate the habit from the neighbours in the interior through the reinterpretation of the plastic chairs they take from their homes to the streets,” says Ana Hernández, creative director at Masquespacio.
+“We tried to recreate the habits of the neighbours in the interior through the reinterpretation of the plastic chairs they take from their homes to the streets,” says Ana, Masquespacio’s creative director.
 “This represents the act of taking fresh air – tomar la fresca – during the warmest days, when the neighbours get on the streets and come together for a chit chat.”

 Chef Sergio’s authentic local cuisine is the drawcard for the seafood-loving guests of the main dining room at La Sastrería.
 Here, the designers responded to the menu of ocean-focussed fare by creating a “huge wave” sculpture that builds momentum as it approaches the kitchen, culminating in a showpiece made of suspended ceramic pieces.